adrianjrg/sonarqube-on-pull-request-setup/README.md

 sonar.projectKey=com:<organization>:<repository>
 # this is the name and version displayed in the SonarQube UI.
 Was mandatory prior to SonarQube 6.1.
 sonar.projectName=<repository>

+# "preview" mode is used when triggered by pull requests
+sonar.analysis.mode=preview

 # Project version does not matter when in "preview" mode as nothing is saved to the db
-# "preview" mode is used when triggered by pull requests
 # projectVersion can be any string
 sonar.projectVersion=${ghprbPullId}
 #sonar.projectVersion=origin/develop

 # Path is relative to the sonar-project.properties file.
 Replace "\" by "/" on Windows.
 # This property is optional if sonar.modules is set.
-# "." results in every file being scanned
+# "." results in all files for which there are SonarQube plugins being scanned
 sonar.sources=.

 # Encoding of the source code.
 Default is default system encoding.
 Important as MySQL is set up for this encoding
 sonar.sourceEncoding=UTF-8

 # Github comment settings
-sonar.analysis.mode=preview
-# Unneeded
-#sonar.github.login=<user>
 sonar.github.oauth=<github-oauth-token>
 sonar.github.pullRequest=${ghprbPullId}
 sonar.github.repository=<repository>